curiousest/curiousest.github.io/_drafts/tabum/definitions.md

 Purpose: a set of objectives that ideas can optimize their decisions towards.

-Purpose formula: the decision tree a living thing has for some time horizon, resulting from a combination of weighted purposes for that time horizon.
+Purpose formula: the formula an idea uses to make all decisions, that intends to optimize towards a set of conditionally-prioritized purposes.

 Religion: the ecosystem of principles, behaviours, and culture that result from optimizing towards a purpose.